-My younger sister is trying to buy a house right now, even during a pandemic.
+My younger sister is trying to buy a house right now.
 This has me thinking about what I learned though our experience of buying our first home.
 Also, I realize that investing in a home is a good thing because people will always need places to live, even in uncertain times.
 Below is what to look for when buying a house.

 If you are ready to buy a home, here are the questions I always ask.
 These questions are not in order of importance since everyone’s priorities will be different.